tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

 type: post
 date: 2011-02-08T12:25:00+00:00
 ID: 1031
 excerpt: Pivoting and Unpivoting data has been one of the parts of tsql that has been eluding my grasp for a while now.
-I’ve seen plenty of examples for both of these, but none of those examples really helped me in understanding exactly what’s going on.
+I've seen plenty of examples for both of these, but none of those examples really helped me in understanding exactly what's going on.
 url: /index.php/datamgmt/dbprogramming/how-to-unpivot-and-pivot/
 views:
   - 25723